entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Davis *et al*.
 (2012), Character 16; Choo *et al*.
 (2017), Character 15; King *et al*.
 (2017), Character 283; Castiello (2018), Character 276; Zhu Y. *et al*.
 (2022), Character 57; Brazeau *et al*.
 (2023), Character 288.

-> - The coding of *Eosteus* is 1. however, note that the preopercular canal is preserved as open grooves in both Eosteus and an undescribed specimen.**open groove is a plesiomorphic feature for its stem position in osteichthyans**
+> - The coding of *Eosteus* is 1.
+However, note that the preopercular canal is preserved as open grooves in both Eosteus and an undescribed specimen.**open groove is a plesiomorphic feature for its stem position in osteichthyans**

 56. Sensory canals/grooves: (0) contained within the thickness of dermal bones; (1) contained in prominent ridges on visceral surface of bone.